visit-dav/visit/src/doc/data_into_visit/XdmfFormat.rst

 The Xdmf file format
 ====================

-Xdmf (eXtensible Data Model and Format) files can represent a variety of mesh including the basic simple mesh types, such as, point, regular, rectilinear, curvilinear and unstructured.
+Xdmf (eXtensible Data Model and Format) files can represent a variety of meshes including the basic simple mesh types, such as, point, regular, rectilinear, curvilinear and unstructured.
 They also support multi-block meshes.
 Xdmf files consist of an XML (eXensible Markup Language) file containing meta data that references binary data in separate files.
 The binary files can either be raw binary files or HDF5 files.